lawrence615/whatsapp-2-clone-yt/README.md

 ## New things learnt
 The naming of a new component should start with an upper case letter, but inside the pages (which are the routes) we use a lower case letter.

+`index.js` is the homepage.

+`_api.js` is where everything starts.
+At the point `return <Component {...pageProps} />` is where routing starts.
+Alot can also be done before this done e.g. interaction with the server (checking if the user is logged in, ...)

 ## Learn More

 To learn more about Next.js, take a look at the following resources: